Skip to content

 Market Position Statement

 Cornwall is embarking on a period of very significant social care transformation.
-Our Market Position Statement (MPS) provides a summary of the local demand and supply for services and is intended to signal business opportunities within the care market to facilitate future business planning, which includes service delivery, workforce development and capital investment.
+Our Market Position Statement (MPS) provides a summary of the local demand and supply for services.
+It is intended to highlight business opportunities within the care market.
+This is to facilitate future business planning, including:

 View our Joint Market Position Statement